 Over 40% of American households carry credit card debt.
 If you keep a balance, this means you’re accumulating interest each month.

 Sure you can work towards paying off debt without having any strategy, but it’s going to take considerably longer than it would have otherwise.
+This is one of the most common budgeting mistakes.
 Planning ahead can keep you organized and help you reach your goal of becoming debt free faster.

 Debt doesn’t have to be a normal part of life.
 Make a plan to pay it off using the debt snowball method.
 Here, you’ll start paying off your debt according to the smallest balance first, while paying the minimum on the rest.
 The goal is to prioritize the smallest balance, then work your way up to the higher balances.